-Under the terms of a commitment letter dated December 3, 2021, an arm's length lender (the "Bank") agreed to provide the Company, as borrower, and certain Canadian and U.S. subsidiaries of the Company, as guarantors, with a non-revolving term facility (the "Term Credit") and an operating line (the "Operating Credit").
+Under the terms of a commitment letter (the "Commitment Letter") dated December 3, 2021, an arm's length lender (the "Bank") agreed to provide the Company, as borrower, and certain Canadian and U.S. subsidiaries of the Company, as guarantors, with a non-revolving term facility (the "Term Credit") and an operating line (the "Operating Credit").

 The Term Credit consists of an authorized credit limit amount of \$10,000,000, bearing interest at the Banker's Acceptance fee equal to CDOR rate plus 7.5% per annum, with interest payable monthly.
 The Term Credit is repayable in up to 24 equal monthly instalments of principal based on an amortization period of 60 months, with final payment of the remaining principal then outstanding due 24 months from the initial drawdown date of advance.
 On December 17, 2021 the Company was advanced \$10,000,000 which was used to extinguish the Facility, see Note 14(i).
+The Term Credit will be used for purposes of (i) working capital and (ii) to finance future acquisitions.